 - Cash compensation in the form of base salary and an annual performance-based cash incentive opportunity (bonus).
 We use objective financial measures based on earnings per share growth and return on average stockholders' equity to determine our executives' annual performance-based bonuses and there is no individual performance component. - Equity compensation to reward performance and retain key personnel.
 We annually award performance-based restricted stock units that use objective financial measures based on EBITDA.
 All performance-based awards are subject to additional time-based vesting periods once the performance goals have been met.
-We also use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used time-based restricted stock units and in past years stock options. - All of our current named executive officers are employees-at-will.
-All of our current named executive officers are employees-at-will and do not have an employment agreement or severance agreement other than an agreement that provides benefits upon termination of employment following a change in control.
-See "Executive Compensation Potential Payments Upon Termination or Change in Control" for more information on the change in control agreements.
+We also use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used time-based RSUs. - All of our current named executive officers are employees-at-will.
+All of our current named executive officers are employees-at-will and do not have an employment agreement or severance agreement other than an agreement that provides benefits upon termination of employment following a change in control, except for Mr. Langevin.
+In October 2021, we entered into an executive transition agreement with Mr. Langevin, who serves as our executive vice president and chief operating officer, in order to secure his services through March 31, 2022 and to obtain certain post-employment commitments.
+See "Executive Compensation Potential Payments Upon Termination or Change in Control" for more information on the change in control agreements and the executive transition agreement with Mr. Langevin.

 We believe that our executive compensation program provides compensation opportunities that reflect our company's performance and align the pay of our executives to the long-term interests of our stockholders.
-Due to the COVID-19 pandemic, 2020 was a challenging year and the business environment resulting from the pandemic led to full year declines in revenue, bookings, adjusted diluted EPS, adjusted EBITDA and cash flows.
-Despite these challenges, we had solid financial performance in fiscal 2020 compared to a strong fiscal 2019.
-For fiscal 2020, our corporate performance measures used in our incentive plans resulted in our named executive officers earning above target performance-based cash bonus awards, although at levels lower than in the past several years, and earning below target under our performance-based equity award program.
-Compensation determinations made with respect to our executive officers were generally commensurate with those for our other employees in 2020.
-We did not need to make any adjustments to our compensation plans or apply any discretion for 2020 compensation, which we believe shows that even during a challenging and volatile year our compensation programs work well as structured and align executive compensation levels with performance.
+Fiscal 2021 was an exceptional year as the business environment rebounded from the impact of the COVID-19 pandemic, which led to full year increases in revenue, bookings, adjusted diluted EPS, adjusted EBITDA and cash flows compared to the prior fiscal year.
+For fiscal 2021, our corporate performance measures used in our incentive plans resulted in our named executive officers earning above target performance-based cash bonus awards at the maximum potential level and earning above target under our performance-based equity award program at the maximum potential level.

-2020 Financial Performance Highlights
+2021 Financial Performance Highlights

 Our compensation committee typically makes its determinations on executive compensation for our named executive officers, including our chief executive officer, in February and March of each year, after our company's financial results for the prior year have been determined.
-We reported the following financial highlights for fiscal 2020:
+We reported the following financial highlights for fiscal 2021:

-- Revenues of \$635 million in 2020, compared to \$705 million in 2019, a decrease of 10%; - GAAP diluted earnings per share (EPS) of \$4.77 in 2020, compared to \$4.54 in 2019, an increase of 5%; - Adjusted diluted EPS of \$5.00 in 2020, compared to \$5.36 in 2019, a decrease of 7%; - Net income attributable to Kadant of \$55 million in 2020, compared to \$52 million in 2019, an increase of 6%; - Adjusted EBITDA of \$116 million in 2020, compared to \$127 million in 2019, a decrease of 9%: - Cash flows from operations of \$93 million, a decrease of 5% from 2019; and - Free cash flow of \$85 million, a decrease of 2% from 2019.
+- Revenues of \$787 million in 2021, compared to \$635 million in 2020, an increase of 24%; - GAAP diluted earnings per share (EPS) of \$7.21 in 2021, compared to \$4.77 in 2020, an increase of 51%; - Adjusted diluted EPS of \$7.83 in 2021, compared to \$5.00 in 2020, an increase of 57%; - Net income attributable to Kadant of \$84 million in 2021, compared to \$55 million in 2020, an increase of 52%; - Adjusted EBITDA of \$159 million in 2021, compared to \$116 million in 2020, an increase of 38%; - · Cash flows from operations of \$162 million in 2021, compared to \$93 million in 2020, an increase of 75%; and - Free cash flow of \$150 million in 2021, compared to \$85 million in 2020, an increase of 75%.